The majority (70.6%) of Canadians who have ever been smokers have now quit.

-Half of smokers tried to quit in the past year.
-Many tried more than once.
+Almost half (44.5%) of smokers had tried to quit in the past year.
+Nearly one-third (31.8%) had tried more than once.

-Six per cent of current and former smokers who tried to quit in the past year used a telephone quitline for assistance.
+Over two-thirds of smokers who attempted to quit in the past year used some form of cessation assistance.